nohan-budry/AMT-Project/Documents/README.md

 ## Limitations

 - A farmer can't manage his own exploitation rights.
 It's only possible to do so by asking an admin.
 - It is impossible for a farmer to have multiple eploitation rights for the same field.
-This is due to how the database is designed
+This is due to how the database is designed.